avilotijevic/E-department-research-wiki/research-workflow/recruitment/sona-system.md

 This page describes how to request access to SONA and how to implement your study in the system.

 ---
+## What is SONA system?

+The SONA System is an online platform used by the department to manage participant recruitment for research studies.

+It allows researchers to advertise their experiments and schedule participants, while students can sign up for studies.

+In the Experimental Psychology program, first-year students are required to participate in studies as part of their course credits.
+By taking part in experiments through SONA, students earn these required credits.

 ## Workflow for the SONA system